auth0/docs/articles/hosted-pages/login.md

 ### Customize Lock in the Hosted Login Page

+The basic login page for your Client will use Lock to provide your users with an attractive interface and smooth authentication process.

 If you want to change any of Lock's [configurable options](/libraries/lock/v10/customization), you can do so using the [Hosted Pages](${manage_url}/#/login_page).
 When you're done, click **Save** to persist your changes.

-All changes to Lock's appearance and/or behavior on this page applies to *all* users shown this login page, regardless of Client or Connection.
+All changes to Lock's appearance and/or behavior using this page applies to *all* users shown this login page, regardless of Client or Connection.

 ### The `config` Object

-The `config` object contains a set of configuration values that adjusts the hosted login page's behavior at runtime.
-The values in `config` pass from your app to your hosted login page.
+The `config` object contains the set of configuration values that adjusts the hosted login page's behavior at runtime.
+Many of the values in `config` pass from your app to your hosted login page.

 You can examine the contents of the `config` object using the following: